 In this post, we are going to explain the difference between reproduction printing and printmaking so you can title your art correctly.

 The Word Print

 When referring to artwork, the word print could describe individual prints made by hand (printmaking) or a digital reproduction (fine art prints, giclee prints).
 The word “print” used for photography is a digital reproduction of a photograph.

 What is Printmaking

 Printmaking is an art form.

-Printmaking is when an artist transfers an image from template onto another surface.
+Printmaking is when an artist transfers an image from a template onto another surface.
 Popular surfaces used for printmaking are paper and fabric.

 An artist creates the template on either wood, glass, or metal, then inks and presses it on another surface to create the print.

 The artist can either sell the prints as an open edition or a limited edition.

 The Brook 1829